-The key dates for the 2014 PGS application round for funding commencing in 2015 are:
+The key dates for the 2016 Postgraduate Scholarships application round are as follows:

 Documentation to Apply for a Postgraduate Scholarship

-- PGS Peer Review Guidelines for funding commencing in 2015 (PDF, 437KB)
+- Guide to NHMRC Peer Review 2016 incorporating Postgraduate Scholarships Scheme Specific Peer Review Guidelines for funding commencing in 2017

 If you require more information, direct your inquiry to your Research Administration Office in the first instance.